awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 +  Manipulating sequences using functions such as `nextval` and `setval`
 +  Interacting with locks using functions such as `pg_advisory_lock` and `pg_try_advisory_lock`
 +  Using prepared statements, setting parameters, or resetting a parameter to its default

- If you have expert knowledge about your application behavior, you can skip the pinning behavior for certain application statements\.
-To do so, choose the **Session pinning filters** option when creating the proxy\.
-Currently, you can opt out of session pinning for setting session variables and configuration settings\.

- For metrics about how often pinning occurs for a proxy, see [Monitoring RDS Proxy metrics with Amazon CloudWatchMonitoring RDS Proxy with CloudWatch](rds-proxy.monitoring.md)\.

 ## Deleting an RDS Proxy<a name="rds-proxy-deleting"></a>